-Tom works with each organization to customize a program that will stimulate action and involvement.
-His high-intrigue, high-energy programs catalyze creativity and challenge participants to open up their thinking.
+Tom works with each organization to customize an adventurous program that will stimulate action and involvement.
+His high-intrigue, high-energy presentations catalyze creativity and challenge participants to open up their thinking.
 Let Tom Clynes give your constituents something substantial to talk about—and move them forward with an enduring sense of expanded possibilities.

 THE ART OF AUDACITY